 The iPhone remains Apple’s biggest revenue generator, but it is slowing transitioning from its reliance on hardware sales.
 Going forward a growing percentage of revenue will come from services like music, apps, games and TV shows.
 Apple’s shares is up 85% in the last year, and 993% over the last 10 years.

 Microsoft Corporation is the second-largest holding at 17.3% of the fund.
-Microsoft has reinvented itself over the last decade and is now a very well-diversified company.
+The tech giant has reinvented itself over the last decade and is now a very well-diversified company.
 It’s no longer dependent on Windows and the Office suite and is now a major player in cloud computing and gaming.

 The company benefited during the COVID-19 pandemic as companies accelerated their migration to cloud computing.
 The Teams product has also become an essential tool for companies with remote workers.
 Microsoft’s shares have responded well to the innovation of the past few years.
 The stock price has risen 49% over the last year and 980% in the last decade.